 3. Mount Kenya Chogoria Route

-This route begins in Chogoria town and is longer than the other common routes.
-The route begins 20 miles from the park gate and usually a 4×4 car hire will be arranged.
+This route begins in Chogoria town and it is longer than the other common routes.
+The route begins 20 miles from the park gate and usually, a 4×4 car hire will be arranged.
 From the gate, you’ll walk through a forest filled with beautiful fauna and you’ll have the possibility of seeing elephants and leopards.

 This hike is typically completed in 5 days and is considered by some the most scenic of all routes up Mount Kenya.